After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 When I first started comparing ChatGPT vs Claude vs Gemini, they all seemed capable of doing the same thing: answering questions, writing text, helping with work.
 But the more I used them, the clearer the differences became.

 - ChatGPT: Built by OpenAI, is the most balanced overall.
 It works well for writing, coding, and general tasks.
 It supports features like voice input, image generation, and custom GPTs.
 If you use AI for everyday questions or content creation, ChatGPT is easy to work with and very consistent.
-The free version gives you basic access, while the paid version (GPT-4/o) is faster and more advanced.
+The free version gives you basic access, while the paid version (GPT-5.1 Plus) is faster and more advanced.

 - Gemini: By Google DeepMind, is more focused on live data and mixed input.
 It handles text, images, and even video in one go, and pulls in real-time info from the web.
 That makes it super helpful for research, current events, and anything that needs up-to-date answers.
 For example, if you're working on a Veo 3 prompt that includes visuals and timing, Gemini can break it down better than most.
 But it's not always the best at citing reliable sources, so I double-check when it gives facts.